-The vast majority of cases (approximately 95 percent in our practice) do eventually settle without going to trial.
+The vast majority of cases (approximately 95 percent in our practice) eventually settle without going to trial.
 Some settle without the necessity of filing a lawsuit, and some settle only after a lawsuit is filed and extensive discovery takes place.
-Nonetheless, we are trial lawyers, and we treat each case from the onset as if it were going to trial so that we are fully prepared in the event a trial becomes necessary.
+Nonetheless, we treat each case from the onset as if it were going to trial so that we are fully prepared in the event a trial becomes necessary.

 Personal injury law is very complex, and in most cases there are very strict time limits within which you must file a claim.
 If you fail to initiate your claim within the prescribed time period for your particular type of case, you will be forever barred from bringing your claim.
-Thus, the only safe course of action is to consult with an attorney who has experience in handling personal injury claims.
-Since memories fade, critical witnesses disappear and documentary evidence becomes lost or destroyed, it is important to consult with an experienced personal injury attorney as soon as possible after an injury occurs.
-Remember: the insurance companies have experienced attorneys who protect and represent their interests.
-Shouldn’t you as well?
+Thus, the only safe course of action is to consult with an attorney who has experience handling personal injury claims.
+Since memories fade, critical witnesses disappear and documentary evidence becomes lost or destroyed, it is important to consult with an experienced personal injury attorney as soon as possible after you sustain an injury.
+The insurance companies have experienced attorneys who protect and represent their interests; shouldn’t you as well.

 The fee basis for non-personal injury cases is either an hourly rate or a flat-fee rate to be agreed upon in an initial consultation.